-The Company maintains both a money purchase pension plan (the "Pension Plan") and a 401(k) / profit-sharing plan (the "Profit-Sharing Plan") for all qualifying full-time employees.
-The Pension Plan is a noncontributory plan and required the Company to contribute 20% of each participant's compensation in 1997.
-A plan amendment, effective January 1, 1998, reduced the Company contribution to 5% of each participant's compensation.

-In 1997, the Profit-Sharing Plan was noncontributory.
-An amendment to this plan, effective January 1, 1998, invoked the 401(k) feature of the plan, thereby permitting employee contributions up to 10% of eligible compensation.
+The Company maintains both a money purchase pension plan (the "Pension Plan") and a 401(k)/profit-sharing plan (the "Profit-Sharing Plan") for all qualifying full-time employees.
+The Pension Plan is a noncontributory plan and requires the Company to contribute 5% of each participant's eligible compensation.
+The 401(k) feature of the Profit Sharing Plan permits employee contributions up to 10% of eligible compensation.
 The Company makes matching contributions on behalf of each participant in an amount equal to 100% of the employee contribution up to a maximum of 5% of employee compensation.
-The employee vesting period was also amended to a five year graduated vesting schedule for employer contributions.
-Under the profit-sharing provisions of the plan, the Company contribution is determined annually by the Board of Directors, subject to a maximum limitation of 5% of eligible
+There is a five year graduated vesting schedule for employer contributions.
+Under the profit-sharing provisions of the plan, the Company contribution is determined annually by the Board of Directors, subject to a maximum limitation of 5% of eligible compensation.

-Total expense related to the Pension and Profit-Sharing plans was \$1,266,000 in 1999, \$1,144,000 in 1998 and \$2,566,000 in 1997.
+Total expense related to the Pension and Profit-Sharing plans was 1,712,000 in 2000, 1,266,000 in 1999 and 1,144,000 in 1998.